jeju5/management/cs/leetcode_easy.md

                 }
                 current = "";
             } else if (!current.contains("->")) {
-                // 'range in progress and just started' current += "->";
+                // 'range is just started
+                current += "->";
             }
         }